Avuba/express-docu/README.md

 ### Purpose

-This NPM module will record all your routes.
+This NPM module will record all your routes and produces a HTML api documentation.

 ### Requirements

 To use this module you need tests.
 The recorder will record all requests and responses of your tests.
+The NPM only works with express.

 ### Usage